taskcluster/ec2-manager/README.md

   * `getInstanceState(instanceId)`
   * `setSpotRequestState(spotInstanceRequestId, state)`

+The database will be stored in Postgres and will have the following tables:

+#### Instances Table
+This table will store information about instances.
+It will have the following fields:

+#### Spot Requests Table
+This table will store information about spot requests

 ### State Bootstrapper
 We need to be able to take existing state and put it into the state database.
 Both as a way to handle Queue Listener bugs, but also as a maintainance tool and to check the consistency of our state